IeuanTo/Cybersecurity-Learning-Journey/tryhackme/Pre-Security/Linux Fundementals/Linux Fundamentals Part 1.md

 - Task 6; Searching for files
 We can use find command to look for files that we know exist, or that have a certain file extension.
 Grep is used to look through contenets of files and find specific values.

--Task 7; An Introduction to Shell Operators
+- Task 7; An Introduction to Shell Operators
 There are a lot of operators that are useful in Linux that allow us to do a few extra things.
 & allows commands to be executed in the background, allowing us to continue working. && allows us to connect commands together. com1 && com2, note that com2 will only run if com1 is successful. ">" is used to redirect commands. echo hey > welcome will create a file called welcome, with the contents of hey.